SH20RAJ/coming-soon-template/README.md

 ```

 ### Email Integration

-Connect the subscription form to your preferred email service by updating the form action URL in `index.html`.
+To connect the subscription form to your email service:

-## Performance Optimization

-- All templates are optimized for fast loading
-- Images are compressed and lazy-loaded
-- CSS and JavaScript files are minified
-- Efficient animation implementations
-- Responsive images for different devices
+1. Open `index.html`
+2. Locate the form element
+3. Update the form action URL with your email service endpoint

 ## Browser Support